-Can perfectionism be fatal?
+How can perfectionism be fatal?

 Several studies within the last decade have reflected a strong correlation between perfectionism and suicide, including findings that 70 percent of 33 boys and young men who had killed themselves were described by their parents as placing “exceedingly high” demands on themselves.
-The New York Times quotes Gordon Flett, a lead researcher of perfectionism and co-author of the new book, Perfectionism: A Relational Approach to Conceptualization, Assessment and Treatment:’ “It’s natural for people to want to be perfect in a few things, say in their job — being a good editor or surgeon depends on not making mistakes.
+The New York Times quotes Gordon Flett, a lead researcher of perfectionism and co-author of the new book, Perfectionism: A Relational Approach to Conceptualization, Assessment and Treatment, says, “It’s natural for people to want to be perfect in a few things, say in their job — being a good editor or surgeon depends on not making mistakes.
 It’s when it generalizes to other areas of life, home life, appearance, hobbies, that you begin to see real problems.”

 So what would cause you to want to change?
 After all, who wouldn’t want the perfect-looking life?
 Who would want to change a formula that leads to professional success?
+Why mess with seeming perfection?

 The five stages of healing.. the Five C’s…